ahundt/robotics_setup/README.md

 ![Robotics Automated Setup](https://upload.wikimedia.org/wikipedia/commons/5/5d/Advanced_Automation_for_Space_Missions_figure_5-29.gif)

-This contains a set of linux setup scripts which I've consolidated from across the web so setting up a new computer for robotics and deep learning becomes easier to do.
-I strive to keep them simple and minimal so it doesn't look tricky.
-For something more advanced than this repository, though not always easier, I suggest https://brew.sh and https://linuxbrew.sh.
+This contains a set of linux setup scripts consolidated from across the web to make it easy to set up a new computer for robotics and deep learning, with links to the original sources and brief descriptions in the comments of each script.
+Install scripts are kept simple and minimal so you can easily change them for your needs.

-Some manual steps are still involved in these scripts, but many are automated.
+Manual steps are necessary for some scripts, so be sure to check the comments!

 These scripts are written for:
 - x86_64 Ubuntu Linux 14.04 and 16.04
-- GeForce GTX 1080 GPU.
+- NVIDIA GPUs such as GeForce GTX 1080, and Titan X.

 There is also some support for:
 - [slurm compute clusters](https://slurm.schedmd.com/)
 - MacOS when used in combination with the [homebrew-robotics](https://github.com/ahundt/homebrew-robotics) homebrew install script repository.

-Typically the source code for libraries will be put in `~/src`, and binaries in `/usr/local`, but this rule is not hard and fast because some tools like nvidia's cuda must go elsewhere.

 There are also useful config files in this repository named `.*` that may not be immediately visible, such as `.byobu/.tmux.conf`.

 ## Getting started

+Typically the source code for libraries will be put in `~/src/`, and binaries in `/usr/local`, but this rule is not hard and fast because some tools like nvidia's cuda must go elsewhere.

 ```
 mkdir -p ~/src